 - a.
 Look through the agency file that was prepared after you filed your notice of appeal (see section IV of these instructions).
-The agency gives the file to the court, so if the agency did not provide you a copy, it is also available at the court where you filed your appeal.
+DMV gives the file to the court, so if DMV did not provide you a copy, it is also available at the court where you filed your appeal.
 Make copies of all of the pages that you need need from the file (or pull them out from your own copy).
-Consult the list on the previous page to make sure you are including just the documents that you need, and are not leaving any required ones out. - b.
+Consult the list on the previous page to make sure you are including just the documents that you need and are not leaving any required ones out. - b.
 Arrange the documents in chronological order by the date they were signed, with the oldest one on top. - c.
-Put page numbers on the bottom of each page, starting with "1" and numbering each new page, until the last page is numbered.
+Put page numbers on the bottom of each page, starting with "1" and numbering each new page until the last page is numbered.
 Do not start over the numbering for each document. - d.
 Create a table of contents.
 List the title of each document, the date it was signed, and the page number (from c above) on which it begins.
 Put the table of contents on top. - e.
 Prepare a cover page.
 Excerpt of Record Cover Sheet (form AP-165) may be used.
 It is available as a fillable form online.
 It is also included as the last page of these instructions, which you may detach and fill out by hand. - f.
 Staple the excerpt separately from your brief. - 3.
 Service.
-Send a copy of both your brief and your excerpt to the appellee.
+Send or give a copy of both your brief and your excerpt to DMV's attorney.
 You must show proof that you did this by filling out and filing a certificate of service.
-These certificates are already included on the sample cover sheets (forms AP-162 and AP-165). - 4.
+These certificates are already included on the sample cover sheets (forms AP-162 and AP-165).
+You can find the name and address of DMV's attorney by calling DMV or reviewing the attorney's Entry of Appearance in the court file. - 4.
 File with the Court.
-After you have given copies to the appellee, file both your brief and your excerpt of record with the court by the deadline in the notice that the court clerk previously sent to you. - 5.
+After you have given copies to DMV's attorney, file both your brief and your excerpt of record with the court by the deadline in the notice that the court clerk previously sent to you. - 5.
 Reply Brief.
 If you choose to file a reply brief, you may also include an additional excerpt of record.
-Only do this if there are new excerpts that you want to refer to that were not already included in your initial excerpt or in the excerpt that the appellee filed with the appellee's brief.
+Only do this if there are new excerpts that you want to refer to that were not already included in your initial excerpt or in the excerpt that DMV filed with its brief.